 Journal search: Exclude homonyms

-Note: The instructions below only refer to Google Scholar journal searches; Microsoft Academic does not suffer from the same problems.
+Note: The instructions below only refer to Google Scholar journal searches; other data sources do not suffer from the same problems.

 Just like individuals, journals sometimes have very common names, leading to Publish or Perish results that are not all related to the journal you are searching for.